-The primary objective of this study is to identify and assess the Federal interest in a plan at Philpott Lake that meets the current and future water needs of HCPSA for the period of 2023 to 2072.
+The primary objective of this study is to identify and assess the Federal interest in a plan that meets the current and future water needs of HCPSA and its patrons in south-central Virginia.
+A secondary objective is to reduce the risk for future shortages in the region by providing reliable, low-cost water.
+Alternatives that meet these objectives will meet water needs over a 50-year period: 2023-2072.

-The formulation of measures and alternatives to address this objective were limited by the following constraints:
+The formulation of measures and alternatives to address these objectives were limited by the following constraints:

-- 1) Fulfilling requirements of existing Federal laws, regulations, directives, executive orders (EO), and policies. - 2) The Recommended Plan may not constitute a major structural or operational change or seriously affect Philpott's authorized project purposes without additional Congressional authorization. - 3) Maintaining downstream minimum flow rates on the Smith River. - 4) Avoiding significant impacts to environmental and cultural resources. - 5) Limited NFS resources (i. e. funds, manpower, equipment)
+- 1) Fulfilling requirements of existing Federal laws, regulations, directives, executive orders (EO), and policies.
+This constraint could delay implementation of a plan or result in significant changes to the plan, if realized. - 2) The Recommended Plan cannot require major structural or operational changes to the reservoir or seriously affect its authorized purposes.
+Such could require Congressional authorization, additional studies and ultimately delay implementation of the plan. - 3) Maintaining downstream minimum flow rates on the Smith River.
+A change in the flow rates from the Philpott Lake Dam could affect downstream communities that are dependent on them. - 4) Avoiding significant impacts to environmental and cultural resources.
+A failure to do so could require expensive mitigation and delay implementation of the plan. - 5) Limited NFS resources (i. e. funds, manpower, equipment).